-varies widely.
-CT scan pricing is not fixed and set at a standard rate everywhere in the world.
+CT scan cost varies widely.
+Computed Tomography scan pricing is not fixed and set at a standard rate everywhere in the world; at least not yet.
 Each facility sets their own pricing and it varies.
-However, there seems to be two price ranges that fall under CT Scan cost: the cheaper screening CT scan, also called whole body CT scanning, and the more expensive diagnostic CT scan.
+The Healthcare Reform Act, here in the United States, may or may not change that.
+However, there seems to be two price ranges: the cheaper screening CT scan, also called whole body CT scanning, and the more expensive diagnostic CT scan.
 The screening CT scan is for the healthy person with no symptoms but just wants to know if there could be anything going on inside that's detectable by CT scan.

 The other category for CT scan cost is the diagnostic CT scan.
 This is one that your doctor orders because there is a need like an injury or a symptom or condition you may have.
 The price for these scans are in the range of $580-$1,500 per body part scanned.
 This also varies greatly from place to place even in the same city.